abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 It is quite easy.
 But there is a problem with this.
 Yum repositories may not contain the latest version of OpenCV always.
 For example, at the time of writing this tutorial, yum repository contains 2.4.5 while latest OpenCV version is 2.4.6.
 With respect to Python API, latest version will always contain much better support.
 Also, there may be chance of problems with camera support, video playback etc depending upon the drivers, ffmpeg, gstreamer packages present etc.

-So my personnel preference is next method, ie compiling from source.
+So my personnel preference is next method, i.e. compiling from source.
 Also at some point of time, if you want to contribute to OpenCV, you will need this.

 Installing OpenCV from source